JohnKeysCloud/odin-computer-science/misc-notes/graphs/main-graphs.md

 If Frank wanted to be introduced to Audrey we'd have to follow, the following path:

 Frank -> Emily -> Bill -> Audrey
-(Because Frank knows Emily… Emily knows Bill…  & Bill knows Audrey)
+(Because Frank knows Emily, Emily knows Bill, & Bill knows Audrey)

 We say that there is a **path** of three edges between Frank and Audrey.
-In fact, that its the most direct way for Frank to meet Audrey; there is no path between them with fewer than 💭three💭 edges.
+In fact, that its the most direct way for Frank to meet Audrey; there is no path between them with fewer than three edges.
-We call a path between two vetices with the fewest edges a _shortest path_.
+We call a path between two vertices with the fewest edges a _shortest path_.

 Below is a highlight of the shortest path:
 !["Social Network" Shortest Path](./assets/social-network-2.png)

 When a path goes from a particular vertex back to itself, thats a _cycle_.
-The social network contains many cycles; one of them goes from Audrey to Bill… to Emily to jeff… to Harry to Llana… and back to Audrey.
+The social network contains many cycles; one of them goes from Audrey to Bill, to Emily to Jeff, to Harry to Llana, and back to Audrey.

 Below, is an illustration of a _cycle_ path.
 !["Social Network" Cycle](./assets/social-network-3.png)